szepeviktor/wordpress-plugin-construction/README.md

 # WordPress plugin construction

-Tools for developing and running a WordPress website.
+Tools for developing and running a awesome WordPress website.
 Please select a folder in the list above to see the plugin's development.

 ### Two programmers